minblock/luascoin/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

-Binary:              `/usr/bin/luad`
+Binary:              `/usr/bin/luascoind`
-Configuration file:  `/etc/luacore/lua.conf`
+Configuration file:  `/etc/luascoincore/luascoin.conf`
-Data directory:      `/var/lib/luad`
+Data directory:      `/var/lib/luascoind`
-PID file:            `/var/run/luad/luad.pid` (OpenRC and Upstart) or `/var/lib/luad/luad.pid` (systemd)
+PID file:            `/var/run/luascoind/luascoind.pid` (OpenRC and Upstart) or `/var/lib/luascoind/luascoind.pid` (systemd)
-Lock file:           `/var/lock/subsys/luad` (CentOS)
+Lock file:           `/var/lock/subsys/luascoind` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the luacore user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the luacore user and group.
-Access to lua-cli and other luad rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the luascoincore user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the luascoincore user and group.
+Access to luascoin-cli and other luascoind rpc clients can then be controlled by group membership.

 3b) Mac OS X

-Binary:              `/usr/local/bin/luad`
+Binary:              `/usr/local/bin/luascoind`
-Configuration file:  `~/Library/Application Support/LUACore/lua.conf`
+Configuration file:  `~/Library/Application Support/LUASCOINCore/luascoin.conf`
-Data directory:      `~/Library/Application Support/LUACore`
+Data directory:      `~/Library/Application Support/LUASCOINCore`
-Lock file:           `~/Library/Application Support/LUACore/.lock`
+Lock file:           `~/Library/Application Support/LUASCOINCore/.lock`

 4. Installing Service Configuration
 -----------------------------------